Thai literature: Modern Thai literature

 Kings Rama V and Rama VI were also writers, mainly of non-fiction works as part of their programme to combine Western knowledge with traditional Thai culture.
 The story Lilit Phra Lo (ลิลิตพระลอ) was voted the best lilit work by King Rama VI's royal literary club in 1916.
 Based on the tragic end of King Phra Lo, who died together with the two women he loved, Phra Phuean and Phra Phaeng, the daughters of the ruler of the city of Song, it originated in a tale of Thai folklore and later became part of Thai literature.

 Twentieth century Thai writers tended to produce light fiction rather than literature.
-But increasingly, individual writers are being recognized for producing more serious works, including writers like Kukrit Pramoj, Kulap Saipradit, (penname Siburapha), Suweeriya Sirisingh (penname Botan), Chart Korbjitti, Prabda Yoon, Duanwad Pimwana, and Pitchaya Sudbanthad.
+But increasingly, individual writers are being recognized for producing more serious works, including writers like Kukrit Pramoj, Kulap Saipradit, (penname Siburapha), Supa Sirisingh (penname Botan), Chart Korbjitti, Prabda Yoon, Duanwad Pimwana, Rong Wongsawan and Pitchaya Sudbanthad.
 Some of their works have been translated into English.
 The Isan region of Thailand has produced two literary social critics in Khamsing Srinawk and Pira Sudham.
 Notably, Pira Sudham writes in English.

 Thailand had a number of expatriate writers in the 20th century as well.
 The Bangkok Writers Group publishes fiction by Indian author G. Y. Gopinath, the fabulist A. D. Thompson, as well as non-fiction by Gary Dale Cearley.